photo hurricane cuba

 $$

-PRESENT MOVEMENT TOWARD THE EAST-NORTHEAST OR 70 DEGREES AT 10 KT
+PRESENT MOVEMENT TOWARD THE NORTHWEST OR 310 DEGREES AT 10 KT

 WINDS AND SEAS VARY GREATLY IN EACH QUADRANT.
 RADII IN NAUTICAL